saptashwa2004/JHU-CRC-Vaccinations/README.md

 1. Open Terminal.

-2. Navigate to the file location you want to sotre the repository copy.
+2. Navigate to the file location you want to store the repository copy.
    ```
    cd "/file_location/"
    ```
-4. Clone the newly created GitHub repository.
+3. Clone the newly created GitHub repository.
    ```
    # using SSH
    git clone git@github.com:EXAMPLE-USER/NEW-REPOSITORY.git